Factorization homology of topological manifolds: Commutative algebras, free algebras, and Lie algebras

+where the outer objects are in terms of the defining expression for factorization homology, the left equivalence is through commuting colimits, and the right arrow is a colimit of canonical arrows.
+Again using that the symmetric monoidal structure of $\cV$ distributes over colimits, each arrow $\underset{j\in J}\colim A_j(U) \to (\underset{j\in J}\colim A_j)(U)$ is an equivalence if and only if it is for $U$ connected.
+This is the case provided the forgetful functor ${\sf ev}_{\RR^n}\colon \Alg_n^{\sf aug}(\cV) \to \cV$ preserves sifted colimits.
+This assertion is Proposition~3.2.3.1 of~\cite{dag}.

-As a consequence, the functor $\sB$ preserves coproducts of free $n$-disk algebras.
-By Lemma 2.7.4 from \cite{af1}, $\sB$ also preserves geometric realizations, therefore $\sB$ preserves all coproducts, since any coproduct is a geometric realization of coproducts of free algebras.
-Since $\sB$ preserves all coproducts and geometric realizations, it therefore preserves all colimits.
-That is, in conclusion, $\sB$ is a colimit preserving functor from $n$-disk algebras to $(n-1)$-disk algebras.
+Continuing, we conclude that ${\sf Bar}$ preserves all coproducts, since any coproduct is a geometric realization of coproducts of free algebras (this is a consequence of the $\infty$-categorical Barr--Beck Theorem~4.7.4.5 of~\cite{dag}; see~\S4.7 thereof for a general discussion).
+Now, coproducts and geometric realizations generate all colimits, and we conclude that ${\sf Bar}$ is a colimit preserving functor from $n$-disk algebras to $(n-1)$-disk algebras.

-Applying the adjoint functor theorem, $\sB$ is therefore a left adjoint.
+To complete the proof, both of the $\infty$-categories in the adjunction are presentable (see Corollary 3.2.3.3 of~\cite{dag}).
+The adjoint functor theorem (Corollary~5.5.2.9 of~\cite{topos}) can thus be applied to conclude that ${\sf Bar}$ is a left adjoint.
 The diagram above is therefore a commutative diagram of left adjoints, and therefore their right adjoints commute.
-Consequently, $\sB$ has a right adjoint which, at the level of objects of $\cC$, is given by looping.
+Consequently, ${\sf Bar}$ has a right adjoint which, at the level of objects of $\cV$, agrees with based loops $\Omega$, which is right adjoint to suspension $\Sigma$.

 \end{proof}